 Advantages of Estate Planning

 - Avoid probate.
 Probate is the system whereby the state court oversees distribution of your assets.
 Probate is time consuming, tedious, and potentially expensive.
 In Virginia, you pay the state to oversee distribution of your assets in the amount of a 0.1% (one-tenth of one percent) probate tax.
 And if you die intestate, you may pay as much as 5% of your assets to a court-appointed fiduciary.
 Furthermore, probate is a part of the public record, so your last testament is no longer private.
-Probate can be avoided with a living trust, saving you money and keeping your affairs private.
+Probate can be avoided with a living trust, saving you money, keeping your affairs private, and saving your loved ones the scary and time consuming trip to the court house.

 - Advanced Medical Directives